• Home

 ServiceNow CEO Bill McDermott

-So far, McDermott has met with skepticism from the Street, which has been fixated with the lofty valuation of ServiceNow’s shares.
+So far, McDermott has met with skepticism from the Street, which has been fixated on the lofty valuation of ServiceNow’s shares.
 The stock trades at a trailing price-to-earnings ratio that is more than twice that of some competitors, such as Salesforce.
 As a result, ServiceNow’s stock has declined 40% over the past year despite consistently strong results.

-But, on Wednesday, McDermott got yet more ammunition to wield against ServiceNow’s doubters.
+But on Wednesday, McDermott got yet more ammunition to wield against ServiceNow’s doubters.

 Recommended Video